 The Copyright Alternative in Small Claims Enforcement (CASE) Act, bipartisan legislation introduced by Reps.
 Hakeem Jeffries (D-NY) and Doug Collins (R-GA) in the House and Sens.
-John Kennedy (R-LA), Thom Tillis (R-NC), Dick Durbin D-IL) and Mazie Hirono (D-HI) in the Senate, would create a voluntary small-claims tribunal within the U.S. Copyright Office as an alternative to litigation, helping independent and small business creators protect and enforce their copyrights.
+John Kennedy (R-LA), Thom Tillis (R-NC), Dick Durbin (D-IL) and Mazie Hirono (D-HI) in the Senate, would create a voluntary small-claims tribunal within the U.S. Copyright Office as an alternative to federal litigation, helping independent and small business creators protect and enforce their copyrights.

 Highlights of the CASE Act include:

-- allows for statutory damages of up to $15,000 per work infringed, which is 10% of the damages presently available in federal court.
+- The bill allows for statutory damages of up to $15,000 per work infringed, which is 10% of the damages presently available in federal court.
 Total damages are capped to no more than $30,000, as compared to federal court, which has no limit.